Have you ever heard the story, Acres of Diamonds, by Russell Conwell?

 It’s amazing how hard we’ll work and how much time we’ll waste to avoid doing the work that matters.

-I thought of this book recently when giving advice to one of my Perfect Life Workshop clients.
-He had significant and obvious problems to fix in his business, but instead of staying home and doing the work he was heading off to another motivational seminar.
+I thought of this book recently when giving advice to one of my mastermind clients.
+He had significant and obvious problems to fix in his business, but instead of staying home and doing the work, he was heading off to another motivational seminar.

 And I’m sure there are Acres of Diamonds in your life right now as well.